Rave Mobile Safety

-The company claims a total of 8,000 contracted clients representing 1,800 higher education institutions, 10,000 K-12 schools, 3,00 public safety agencies and 9-1-1 centers in all 50 U.S. states as customers, with over 50 million individuals protected.
+As of 2021, the company reported approximately 8,000 contracted clients, including 1,800 higher education institutions, 10,000 K-12 schools, and 3,000 public safety agencies and 9-1-1 centres across all 50 US states, covering more than 50 million individuals.

 History

 Initially the company was focused primarily on higher education institutes and offered customized mobile phone services and associated services.
 Their first customer was Montclair State University in NJ, which won the Jeanne Clery Campus Safety award for their implementation of the Rave Guardian product.
-The company moved into solely focusing on safety applications and now has a broader portfolio of applications used by Emergency Management Agencies, corporate safety offices, law enforcement, and schools.
+The company subsequently focused on safety applications, expanding its portfolio to serve emergency management agencies, corporate safety offices, law enforcement and schools.

 In 2015, the company announced a new product, Rave Panic Button, which was launched in Everett (WA) Schools, in Snohomish County, Washington.
 Schools across both Nassau and Suffolk Counties in NY have used it.

 In 2017, the company expanded into Canada, acquiring ERMS, a Canadian emergency notification provider.